JustWhit3/osmanip/README.md

 ### Functions and variables

-Each function has to be placed after the `<<` operator, in order to change the output stream until it will meet the `reset()` function.
+Each function has to be placed after the `<<` operator, in order to change the output stream until the `reset()` function is met.
 This is the list of the currently defined functions:
 - `string color (string color_string)`: which returns a string and is used to set the color of the output stream by giving the color name to its argument.
 - `hl_color (string hl_color_string)`: which returns a string and is used to set the highlight color of the output stream by giving the highlight color name to its argument.
 - `style (string style_string)`: which returns a string and is used to set the style of the output stream by giving the style name to its argument.